Aliases for GRIN2C Gene

 GeneCards Summary for GRIN2C Gene

 GRIN2C (Glutamate Ionotropic Receptor NMDA Type Subunit 2C) is a Protein Coding gene.
-Diseases associated with GRIN2C include Alzheimer Disease and Schizophrenia.
-Among its related pathways are Nicotine addiction and RET signaling.
+Diseases associated with GRIN2C include Schizophrenia and Arthrogryposis, Distal, Type 1A.
+Among its related pathways are Protein-protein interactions at synapses and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include PDZ domain binding and cation channel activity.
 An important paralog of this gene is GRIN2D.

 UniProtKB/Swiss-Prot Summary for GRIN2C Gene